-Today, let’s dig into nine important facts about great depression that will blow your mind away.
+Today, let’s dig into nine important facts about the great depression that will blow your mind away.
 The facts are well researched with lots of evidence to back them up.
 Following these facts, there has been a lot of emphasis on depression and resulted in a new way of looking at this mental health disorder.
-You will find these facts about the depression interesting to know.
+You will find these facts about depression interesting to know.

-1. Brains of people with depression look different
+1. Brains of People with Depression Look Different

 By now, you know that depression is a complex disease.
-It has different factors going round in the background.
+It has different factors going around in the background.
 Among the things that go on behind the scenes include trauma, changes in chemical composition, medical conditions, and genetics.
 All these factors lead to changes in the brain structure, which makes it look different from a person who isn’t suffering from depression.

 The following are the significant changes that are evident in the brain of a person suffering from depression: